wildfly/quickstart/deltaspike-exception-handling/README.md

 This project demonstrates DelstaSpike exception handling.
 Exception handling in DeltaSpike is based around the CDI eventing model.

 The entire exception handling process starts with an event.
 This helps keep your application minimally coupled to DeltaSpike, but also allows for further extension.
 Exception handling in DeltaSpike is all about letting you take care of exceptions the way that makes the most sense for your application.
 Events provide this delicate balance.
 Firing the event is the main way of starting the exception handling process.

 The project can throw two Exceptions: MyException and MyOtherException.
 And there are 3 different handlers:

  - FacesMessageExceptionHandler  - Displays each exception on the page using FacesMessage.
+Only handles @WebRequest exceptions.
  - LogExceptionHandler - Logs each exception to the server console.
  - MyExceptionCountHandler - Only counts the the number of times MyException is thrown.
+ - RestExceptionHandler - Produces a javax.ws.rs.core.Response using the ResponseBuilder

 The MyExceptionCountHandler is also used as a Named CDI bean.

+The REST exception is handled by RestExceptionMapper that is responsible to delegate it to DeltaSpike RestExceptionHandler which uses the ResponseBuilderProducer to create a instance of a javax.ws.rs.core.Response

 System requirements
 -------------------